duvitech-llc/stm32-test/README.md

 ```

 ### Build the firmware
-Typing the following commands will buld the firmware elf file.
+Typing the following commands will build the firmware elf file.

 ```
 mkdir build